AJMartel/MemoryAnalysis/README.md

 This project was built on top of Cuckoo Sandbox, however, the techniques are generic may be trivially applied to other analysis machines.

-For more information: Read the White Paper and view the Slides.
+For more information: Read the White Paper and view the Slides (WP_AND_PRESENTATION directory)

 Black Hat Arsenal 2014:
 https://www.blackhat.com/us-14/arsenal.html#Teller